 Creating a business budget can feel overwhelming.
 However, it shares many similarities to creating a personal budget.

-You need to know what your assets are and try to guess your upcoming expenses.
+You need to know your assets and try to guess your upcoming expenses.
 Next, you need to plan for and grow your revenue base.
 Here is some of the data your business needs to create a budget.

 Making a Budget For Your Small Business

 Start with your revenue and costs for the past year.
-This will give you the base information you will need when creating your new budget.
+This will give you the base information you need when creating your new budget.